josdejong/mathjs/docs/expressions/syntax.md

-# Syntax
+# Expression syntax

+This page describes the syntax of expression parser of math.js.
+It describes how to work with the available data types, functions, operators, variables, and more.

+## Differences from JavaScript

-The expression parser is aimed at a mathematical audience, not a programming audience.
+The expression parser of math.js is aimed at a mathematical audience, not a programming audience.
 The syntax is similar to most calculators and mathematical applications.
 This is close to JavaScript as well, though there are a few important differences between the syntax of the expression parser and the lower level syntax of math.js.
 Differences are:

-- No need to prefix functions and constants with the `math.*` namespace, you can just enter `"sin(pi / 4)"`.
+- No need to prefix functions and constants with the `math.*` namespace, you can just enter `sin(pi / 4)`.
-- Matrix indexes, which are one-based instead of zero-based.
+- Matrix indexes are one-based instead of zero-based.
-- There are index and range operators which allow more conveniently getting and setting matrix indexes.
+- There are index and range operators which allow more conveniently getting and setting matrix indexes, like `A[2:4, 1]`.
 - Both indexes and ranges and have the upper-bound included.
 - There is a differing syntax for defining functions.
+Example: `f(x) = x^2`.
-- Can use operators like `x + y` instead of `add(x, y)`.
+- There are custom operators like `x + y` instead of `add(x, y)`.

-This section describes how to work with the available data types, functions, operators, variables, and more.

 ## Operators